chosunghyun18/chosunghyun18/README.md

 </div>

 <p>
   👋&nbsp; Hi there!
-I'm <b>Back-End developer</b> skilled in SpringBoot,Java,Kotlin.🚀<br/>
+I'm <b>Back-End developer</b> skilled in SpringBoot(Java),NestJs,etc.🚀<br/>
-  I have experience in NestJS Server Develop, SpringBoot Jpa development for summer hackathons and Flutter app development for Google Solution Challenge.<br/>
+  I have experienced in NestJs server development in Startup team and also SpringBoot Jpa development for summer hackathons and Flutter app development for Google Solution Challenge.<br/>
   For the past year, I'm participated in Google Developers Student Clubs HUFS(GDSCHUFS) as Member.<br/>
-  Currently I'm Core Member of GDSCHUFS and Team Live-with, Interest in Growth of Team and Individual.<br/>
+  Currently I'm Core Member of GDSCHUFS and Join in StartUp Team Live-with, I'm Interest in Growth of Team and Individual.<br/>
   <br/><br/>
   Nowadays give strength in a field of CleanArchitecture,CleanCode Based on fundamental of computer science .<br/>
   I enjoy SnowBoarding,BodyBuilding, sky and scuba dive and surf.  🏄<br/>